Muscle Strain (cont.)

 The doctor will take a medical history and perform a physical exam.
 The examination is generally all that is needed for diagnosis and can help to establish whether the muscle is partially or completely torn.
 A higher degree or grade of strain can involve longer healing, possible surgery, and a more complicated recovery.

 X-rays or laboratory tests are often not necessary, unless there was a history of trauma or evidence of infection.
-Infrequently, the physician may order a CT or MRI to better assess the injury.
+Infrequently, the physician may order a CT or MRI to better assess the diagnosis of the injury.

 Must Read Articles Related to Muscle Strain